 The undergraduates should develop the ability to navigate the increasing complexities of a global environment and seek new opportunities.
-In this digital era, the MBA seeker should take up programmes like Business Analytics and Digital marketing for which the industry today are lacking knowledgeable personnel.
+In this digital era, the MBA seeker should take up programmes like Business Analytics and Digital marketing for which the industry today are giving priority.
 They should be able to assess whether the college which offers these programme provide developmental and professional experience through analytical and problem solving case studies and real time projects.

 Finance courses associated with investment banking, security firms, and corporate finance is always the most preferred specialisation because of its huge opportunities.
 These courses today need to be incorporated with skills on operating excel and to a certain extent on financial analytics.